-We talk a lot about marriage equality in our house — and those discussions are sure to continue, especially now that the Supreme Court has ruled in favour of same-sex marriage.
+We talk a lot about marriage equality in our house — I feel an obligation as a parent to expose your kids to a variety of lifestyles.
 We are not a particularly political family, but it’s a question that comes up every once in a while.
 Apparently kids are prone to talking politics on the playground these days.
 Imagine that?
 I can’t be certain, but I’m fairly sure that I spent a lot of time discussing scratch and sniff stickers and Strawberry Shortcake at recess when I was kid.

 Every once in a while, one of my kids comes home with a story about how someone’s parent said that a girl can’t marry a girl.
 This, of course, causes my children to reevaluate what I teach them: “You love who you love and love is all you need.”
 So we talk about what it means to be a family and why everyone should be able to marry the person they love.

 Early elementary school-age kids are, of course, trying to make sense of the world around them.
 Some might be trying to figure out whether it’s okay to marry a best friend.
 Others might wonder who they will want to marry.
 Some might know a child with two mums or two dads and have questions.
 In fact, according to the American Association for Marriage and Family Therapy, between one and nine million kids have at least one parent in a same-sex relationship.
 There’s a good chance one of your children knows, or will soon know, a child with same-sex parents.

 One thing I’ve learned from many years of working with kids is that kids, on their own, see the good in differences.
 I will never forget the look on my daughter’s face when she learned that a friend has two mums.
 “That is something very lucky,” she said, as she contemplated the benefits of an extra mum in the house.